sparky-vision/mycroft-precise-tips/README.md

 'h5py<3.0.0',
 ```

 Save the file, and exit pico or nano or whatever you're using.
 (Vi?
 Emacs?
 Vim?
-Editing the inodes with a magnetic needle?)
+Editing the <a href="https://xkcd.com/378/">inodes with a magnetic needle</a>?)
 Hooray, we can now install precise.
 This is done by running

 ```
 ./setup.sh